 It wasn’t all that long ago when customer service just consisted of support agents speaking with customers over the phone Since then, the landscape of customer service has changed drastically, incorporating various other touchpoints that a customer can have with your company.
 Whatever people are using to communicate with each other, whether it be online or over the phone, they expect to also be able to talk to the businesses they use with those same tools and platforms.
 Among the many challenges facing businesses today is the pressing need to meet their customers where they are.

 In navigating this conundrum, several digital tools can come in handy, and two of the most popular options are Intercom and Zendesk.
 As both platforms have their pros and cons, it can be difficult to decide which one is right for your business.
-To guide your decision-making, we explain the key features and qualities of each, and the role that a multichannel conversational AI platform (Netomi!) can play, for the ultimate CX strategy.
+To guide your decision-making, we explain the key features and qualities of each, and the role that a omnichannel conversational AI platform (Netomi!) can play, for the ultimate CX strategy.

 What Is Intercom?